-The site also has a very user friendly and vibrant interface, which makes it a joy to use.
-You can also track your application statuses, which is real handy.
+The site also has a very user-friendly and vibrant interface, which makes it a joy to use.
+You can also track your application statuses, which is really handy.

 LinkedIn lets you see how many others applied for the same post and when the job opening was listed, and how many alumni from your alma mater work there.
 If you want more helpful insights (to learn what you lack or how to improve your chances), subscribe to their Premium membership for SGD 39.99 per month.
 If you’re on a budget, make use of the free trial month and cancel immediately after!

 An example of what LinkedIn Premium will offer (Image credits: LinkedIn)

 GrabJobs is a cost-effective recruitment solution that automates the sourcing, screening, and interviewing of candidates.
 With over 5,000 companies using the job platform to simplify their hiring process, it’s becoming a popular choice amongst job-seekers.
 It has also been recently recognized as one of the top job platforms in Singapore according to MediaOne.

 On Grabjobs, job seekers will have their profiles automatically generated for them.
 Additionally, they can also apply for new jobs in under a minute.
 This can be done with the automated chat-bot pre-screening interviews!